MrMikey59/MP3Tag-Support/Actions/Action.md

   - naming and grammatical style corrections not included in Grammartron's 3 Smart Case and Grammar Restorers.

 ### Remove Double Spaces
 This is my first Action Creation.
 Use it to remove extra spaces in all tags.
+This may need to run more than once to clear all extra spaces!

 ### Track counters
 - Track Counter #1 - Track Number.mta